DouglasPereiraMota/douglaspereiramota.319110043.pokemon/README.md

 USE pokedex;

-SELECT
-	*
-FROM
-	Pokemon
-WHERE
-	nome LIKE 'A%a'
+SELECT * FROM Pokemon WHERE nome LIKE 'A%a';
-;

 ```